mikeerickson/nptemplating-docs/docs/templating-commands/overview.md

 ![Template Chooser](/img/templating-about.png)

 ### np:migrate-templates
-`np:migrate-templates` will migrate existing legacy templates in "📋 Templates" to NotePlan built-in "@Templates" folder.
-In addition, if you have any `quickNotes` in your `_configuration` notes, they will also be migrated to "@Templates" folder within "🗒 Quick Notes" folder
+`np:migrate-templates` will migrate existing legacy templates in "📋 Templates" to NotePlan "Templates" folder.
+In addition, if you have any `quickNotes` in your `_configuration` notes, they will also be migrated to "Templates" folder within "🗒 Quick Notes" folder

 :::note
 If you are install `np.Templating` for the first time, this migration will happen automatically when `np.Templating` plugin is installed.